 Does a credit freeze stop prescreened credit offers?

-No. If you want to stop getting prescreened offers of credit, call 888-5OPTOUT (888-567-8688) or go online.
+No. If you want to stop getting prescreened offers of credit, call 888-5OPTOUT (888-567-8688).
 The phone number and website are operated by the nationwide credit bureaus.
 You can opt out for five years or permanently.
 However, some companies send offers that are not based on prescreening, and your federal opt-out right will not stop those kinds of solicitations.

 As you consider opting out, you should know that prescreened offers can provide many benefits, especially if you are in the market for a credit card or insurance.
 Prescreened offers can help you learn about what’s available, compare costs, and find the best product for your needs.
 Because you are pre-selected to receive the offer, you can be turned down only under limited circumstances.
 The terms of prescreened offers also may be more favorable than those that are available to the general public.
 In fact, some credit card or insurance products may be available only through prescreened offers.